narayana-glassbeam/Strategy_test/README.md

           Akka Exception Strategy working is as follows :-

           1.Only Parent actor should have SupervisorStrategy to act upon child actors exceptions.
-            The Actor itself cant have supervisor strategy.
+            The Actor itself cant have supervisor strategy.[Akka_Strategy_1.scala]

           2.Tested Escalation Exception Strategy when Esacalte Exception Happens It is completey up to the parent supervisor or who handles that exception what decision to take like in our case